 St. Bartholomew’s Cathedral

 Pilsen’s truly dominating feature is the Gothic-style St. Bartholomew’s Cathedral.
-The cathedral boasts the highest church tower in the Czech Republic (102.26 m/ 335.5 ft).
+The cathedral boasts the tallest church tower in the Czech Republic (102.26 m/ 335.5 ft).
 After you’ve tackled the nearly 300 stairs to reach the top, a wonderful view of the entire city and surrounding region will open before you.
 On good-weather days, not only can you see the peaks of both the Bohemian and Upper Palatine Forests, but even part of the Alps.

 Monday – Friday 10:00 – 18:00